Providing direction, structure, and a culture of trust are three essentials. An expert offers guidance

 Business owners and managers everywhere try to be better leaders.
 They rely on mentors, and they learn from writers on the subject, many of whom are leaders who improved through trial and error.

-Three books have shaped my thinking about leadership: Leadership Is an Art, by Max De Pree; On Becoming a Leader, by Warren Bennis; and Servant Leadership, by Robert Greenleaf.
 Here are the most important lessons I’ve learned from them about the role of the leader.

 What Is Leadership?

 It’s been said that leaders are born, not made, but I disagree.
 George Washington, Winston Churchill, George Patton, and Margaret Thatcher are often named as natural-born leaders, but each struggled to become the leader they ultimately were.
 Becoming and being a good leader is a lifelong journey.
 The principles and practices of leadership can be learned, but it requires a core sensibility about the nature and importance of leadership.
 Real leadership in business springs from a deep commitment to providing a workplace that meets people’s needs for belonging, contributing, doing meaningful work, and having the opportunity to grow.

 De Pree sums it up, declaring that leadership is more an art than it is a list of things to do; it’s based on deeply held beliefs and principles.
 Bennis teaches us that followers want from their leaders these four things: direction, structure, trust, and hope.

 A leader’s most important role is to provide clear and compelling direction.
 This begins with a statement of the leader’s values and principles, of their hopes and plans for the company’s future.
 Then they must consistently demonstrate those values and principles in all of their words and actions.
 They must also surround themselves with people who share those values.